 The solvent reservoir is at the bottom of the beaker.
 The paper tip with sample spots just dips into the solvent at the bottom so that spots remain well above the solvent.

-2. Descending chromatography: Here the development of paper occurs due to solvent travel downwards on the paper.
+Here, the development of paper occurs due to solvent travel downwards on the paper.

 The solvent reservoir is at the top.
-The movement of solvent is assisted by gravity besides the capillary action.
+The movement of the solvent is assisted by gravity besides the capillary action.

-5. Two dimensional chromatography: Here the chromatogram development occurs in two directions at right angles.
+Here, chromatogram development occurs in two directions at right angles.

 In this mode, the samples are spotted to one corner of rectangular paper and allowed for first development.
-Then the paper is again immersed in mobile phase at a right angle to the previous development for second chromatogram.
+Then the paper is again immersed in the mobile phase at a right angle to the previous development for the second chromatogram.